Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 ### Series

 Contains information about the series the book is part of.
-It can have a `lang` attribute which is defined as a 2-letter language code (ISO 639-3).
+It can have a `lang` attribute, which is defined as a 2-letter language code (ISO 639-3), and an `id` attribute that can be used to add the identification number from the source of information.

 It also has the following children elements:

 - #### Name

   The name of the series.

-  The `Name` element can also have an `id` attribute that can be used to add the identification number from the source of information.

 - #### SortName